ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 In the meantime, you can find the answers and go through the answer sheet after 7pm on Sunday.
 This is really important.
 Seriously important.
-What you got right is much less important that what you got wrong, because where you went wrong provides you with an opportunity to learn something knew.
+What you got right is much less important than what you got wrong, because where you went wrong provides you with an opportunity to learn something new.

 First...
 Remember to hit the SUBMIT button below, so that we can mark your answers.